-Temporomandibular joint disorders or TMD is a term used to describe the pain and impairment of the muscles of mastication which are responsible for the motions of the jaw, and of the temporomandibular joints.
+Temporomandibular joint disorders or TMD is a term used to describe the pain and impairment of the muscles of mastication, which are responsible for the motions of the jaw and the temporomandibular joints.

-The particular cause of temporomandibular joint disorder is unknown, but dentists postulate that symptoms are due to problems with jaw muscles or other parts of the joint.
-Also, injury to the jaw, joint, or the head and neck muscles such as a massive blow, arthritis in the joint, or movement of the disc between the ball and socket of the joint can result to TMD.
+It is uncertain what causes temporomandibular joint disorder, but dentists assume that symptoms are due to problems with jaw muscles or other parts of the joint.
+However, TMD can also result from a jaw injury, joint or head and neck muscles, such as a massive blow, joint arthritis, or movement of the disc between the ball and socket of the joint.

-TMD is often indicated by severe discomfort or pain that can be temporary or last for many years.
+Severe discomfort or pain, which may be ongoing for years or perhaps temporarily, is frequently a sign of TMD.
 It can also affect one or both sides of the face.

-- Pain or tenderness in the jaw joint region, neck, shoulders, face, and the ear when the mouth is open wide or during activities that require the opening of the mouth such as eating and speaking.
+- Pain or tenderness in the jaw joint region, neck, shoulders, face, and the ear when the mouth is open wide or during activities that require mouth opening, such as eating and speaking.

 - Locked Jaw